We Are Privileged to Hold the True Light on behalf of our Lord, Jesus Christ

 Faithfully yours, +Fr.
 George Tsahakis

-Upcoming Clergy Retreat - Register Today
+Upcoming Clergy Retreat - Register by This Thursday, 1/22/26

 Dear Brother Clergy,